 Although driving a motorcycle is an adrenaline rush for many people, it is associated with a considerable risk of danger when an accident occurs.
 According to the National Highway Traffic Safety Administration, around 4,000 motorcyclists die each year.
 Unfortunately, there is little to protect a biker in the event of an accident.
-Even when death does not occur, severe injuries can and usually do result.
-Those who are seriously injured in accidents they did not cause may have cause to file a claim through a qualified motorcycle accident lawyer.
+Even when wrongful death does not occur, severe injuries can and usually do result.
+Those who are seriously injured in accidents they did not cause may have cause to file a personal injury claim through a qualified motorcycle accident lawyer.

 What Steps Should You Take If You are Involved in a Motorcycle Accident?

 When an accident occurs, people often panic and are unsure of what steps to take.
 The first step you should take in any accident is to check on the injured.
 However, if you are seriously injured, do not attempt to move.
 Moving could make your injuries worse.
 All parties must remain at the scene until the police have completed a report.
 It’s often considered a crime to leave the scene of an accident, especially if there are injuries involved.

 Contacting the proper authorities is crucial in any accident causing injuries.
 When speaking with the police, you should simply provide the facts.
 Never admit blame for an accident.
 The police will create a report with their view of how the accident occurred based upon observations and witness statements.
 Do not speak with others at the scene (beyond checking on their safety) or admit fault until you have spoken with a motorcycle accident attorney.

 Seeking medical treatment is important for anyone involved in a serious accident.
 Often, accident victims are in shock and may not be aware of how serious their injuries are.
 Unfortunately, shock can disguise the signs of serious personal injury.
 Do not wait to seek medical care.